Debt and mental health

 Why and how do people get into debt?

-There is often a common misconception that people find themselves in debt due to living an excessive lifestyle, or going ‘wild in the aisles’ with credit cards and store cards.
-The truth might surprise you: unemployment and redundancy are actually the most common triggers for debt problems, and can happen to anyone, no matter what their attitude to money may be.
+There is a common misunderstanding that people find themselves in debt due to living an excessive lifestyle or going ‘wild in the aisles’ with credit cards.
+The truth is that unemployment and redundancy are the most common triggers for debt problems and can happen to anyone, no matter what their attitude to money may be.

-Whether you’ve lost your job, are suffering from poor mental or physical health or you’ve separated from your partner, changes like this can mean that you struggle to pay your household bills and debts.
-Having to adjust to such a financial change can be difficult, even if it’s only going to be for the short term.
+Life changes such as losing your job, mental or physical health problems or separating from your partner can mean that you struggle to pay your household bills.
+Having to adjust to such a financial change can be difficult.

 How can mental health problems affect your finances?